ouspg/LLM-Secure-Deployment/README.md

 > Generation of the first response message of the chatbot may take a while as the input and output filters will be downloaded after the first user message.

 ## <p align="center">Direct deployment</p><a name="direct-deployment"></a>
 The application can be deployed directly without sandboxing it with Docker.
+Note that the proxy server is only included in the Docker deployment.
 Direct deployment was done with Ubuntu 24.04 and Python 3.12.3.

 In the root directory of the repository, create and activate a Python virtual environment: